stm32-hotspot/STM32WBA-Web-Bluetooth-App-Interfaces/README.md

 ### **Requirements**

-Example with the [NUCLEO-WBA52]() board.
+Example with the [NUCLEO-WBA52](https://www.st.com/en/embedded-software/stm32cubewba.html) board.

-[This](https://github.com/STMicroelectronics/STM32CubeWB/tree/master/Projects/P-NUCLEO-WB55.Nucleo/Applications/BLE/BLE_p2pServer/Binary "https://github.com/STMicroelectronics/STM32CubeWB/tree/master/Projects/P-NUCLEO-WB55.Nucleo/Applications/BLE/BLE_p2pServer/Binary") binary file has to be flashed in the microcontroller.
+The p2pServer binary file has to be flashed in the microcontroller.

 ### **Follow the next steps to learn how to use the application P2P Server**